gohargasparyan/go-kata/README.md

 Version 1 and Version 4 are quite similar, but if you look closely, after calculating median, version one checks if number is greater or not and then chops again, while in version 4 it also checks if number we are looking for is in median, which saves additional iteration.
 So in fact Version 4 is saving additional iteration and therefore is more effective.

+# Version 5 (tailing Recursion)
+Version 5 is implementation with tailing recursion, meaning the recursive call is the last thing executed by the function.
+Interesting to see if there is difference in execution time with Version.
+It is better readable for me though than Version 2, since recursive call is done in one line.